Vegan Baked Cinnamon Apple Slices

 -

-Peel, core, and slice the apples about 1/4 inch thick so they cook evenly and stay tender, not mushy.
+Peel, core, and slice the apples into 1/4-inch thick wedges so they bake evenly and keep their shape.

 -

-Whisk together the melted vegan butter, maple syrup, cinnamon, nutmeg, vanilla, and salt until glossy.
+In a medium bowl, whisk together the melted vegan butter, maple syrup, cinnamon, nutmeg, vanilla, salt, and lemon juice.

 -